-3339 The Sociology of Language [LING 2339]

-Prerequisite: SOCI 1211 or declared minor in Linguistics.
+3339 The Sociology of Language [LING 2339] 3 credit hours Prerequisite: SOCI 1211

 This course provides an introduction to the major areas of the sociology of language.
 Special attention is paid to language and social relations in Canada, particularly to the present-day situation.
 Standard topics in the sociology of language are treated, including language and social interaction; the use of language by social classes, men and women, ethnic groups and regions; dialects and social groups, bilingualism and multilingualism; language and nationalism; language maintenance and language shift; and language planning.